 For Franchisors, achieving less than 90% attendance is a red flag, signaling a disconnect that could lead to a cascade of problems, including the cumbersome and often ineffective process of trying to relay critical updates and innovations to absentees.
 This not only demands considerable resources but also dilutes the potential for uniform advancement across the franchise.

 For Franchisees, the difference in performance between those who attend and those who don’t is stark.
-Data consistently shows that franchisees who participate in conventions experience notable sales growth, often in the double digits better than those of their non-attending counterparts This discrepancy underscores not just the opportunity cost of absence but the tangible impact on bottom-line results. your last conferences.
+Data consistently shows that franchisees who participate in conventions experience notable sales growth, often in the double digits better than those of their non-attending counterparts This discrepancy underscores not just the opportunity cost of absence but the tangible impact on bottom-line results.

 The Measurable Impact of Attendance on Sales Growth